Maternal and newborn health

-High-quality antenatal care (professional health care throughout pregnancy) is essential to monitor maternal, perinatal and newborn health, along with providing education and basic, easily understood information on health care to expectant parents.
-While most pregnancies are uneventful, high-quality antenatal care is needed to detect and manage the minority that has complications.
+High-quality ANC (professional health care throughout pregnancy) is essential to monitor maternal, perinatal and newborn health, along with providing education and basic, easily understood information on health care to expectant parents.
+While most pregnancies are uneventful, high-quality ANC is needed to detect and manage the minority that has complications.
 Evidence shows that timely prevention, intervention and management reduce maternal, perinatal and newborn morbidity and mortality.

 Delivery complications may require immediate professional care.
 That is why high-quality, evidenced-based emergency obstetric and neonatal care is one of WHO’s highest priorities to reduce illness and death in mothers and their newborn babies.

 Monitoring maternal and newborn health during the postpartum period is critical.
 The risk of death is highest for newborn babies: 75% of all neonatal deaths occur during the first week of life.
 Timely detection and management of symptoms have been shown to reduce mortality and complications.